Not the Whole Story

 Tuning into what’s not there:

-I’m not sure what role this plays in GC, but I think it’s important… Many of the observations the kids made about A Woman Eating touched on what they noticed was missing from the scene.
+I’m not sure what role this plays in Global Competence, but I think it’s important… Many of the observations the kids made about A Woman Eating touched on what they noticed was missing from the scene.

 In one student’s reflection, she shared a wonder that, from where I sit, speaks to higher level thinking and analysis of all the learning we just did together: what if we could only look at one perspective?
 Her question exhibits awareness of what would be lost or compromised if we were to “explore” an idea from only one perspective.
 In turn, this shows an awareness of how considering/weighing multiple perspectives gifts us with deeper understanding of the world around us.